KSHB 41 reporter Olivia Acree covers portions of Johnson County, Kansas, including Olathe and Lenexa. Share your story idea with Olivia.

 Bubbles and Goo, located in the River Market, offers hands-on slime and bubble play designed to help children explore in a way that feels safe and welcoming.

-The CDC says 1 in every 31 kids has autism.
-According to Cultivate Behavioral Health, slime helps kids with autism with tactile stimulation and relaxation.
+The Centers for Disease Control and Prevention says one in every 31 kids has autism.
+According to Cultivate Behavioral Health, slime provides tactile stimulation and relaxation for autistic kids.

 Co-owner Arielle Houston and her sister started the business after seeing the need firsthand.